Yangon, Bagan, Mandalay, Inle Lake

 Cost

-The workshop cost is $8,900 and The price includes: lodging at 5 star hotels, breakfast at hotel, lunch and Dinner are at the best local restaurants., domestic economy flights, ground-transportation in large air conditioned buses, guide/translator, Boat fees for Mingun, Amarapura and Inle lake., entrance and archaeological fees for scheduled visits, portage charges at airports and jetty, camera and video fees.
+The workshop cost is $8,900 and includes: lodging at 4+ & 5 star hotels, all meals with breakfast at each hotel and lunch and dinner at great local restaurants, domestic economy flights, ground-transportation in large air conditioned buses, guide/translator, boat fees for Mingun, Amarapura and Inle lake., entrance and archaeological fees for scheduled visits, portage charges at airports and jetty, camera and video fees.

 The workshop is based on double occupancy.
 The single supplement fee will be approx. $1,200 for your own room.